 TIP: If you don’t like the new setup, did you know you can move the Start Menu and taskbar to the left in Windows 11?

 Right-click or press-and-hold on a free area on your taskbar, and then click or tap Taskbar settings.
-In the “Taskbar corner icons” section, use the switch next to each option to show or hide the icons for:
+In the System tray icons section:

 TIP: Clicking or tapping the network, volume, or battery icons in the taskbar corner opens the Windows 11 Quick Settings.